SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Accountability Is Enforced in Healthy Safety Cultures

 When encouragement fails, there should be consequences for the culture.
-The macho hot-shot who watched too much Top Gun and does things his own way needs to be shown that the community at large doesn’t appreciate someone risking safety.
+The macho hot-shot who watched too much Top Gun and did things his own way needs to be shown that the community at large doesn’t appreciate someone risking safety.
 It’s not appealing and won’t be tolerated.

 Instead, the renegades or rebellious few need to see that everyone values safety and there’s no shame in playing by the rules.
 After all, many communities and organizations outside of aviation take pride in following procedures.
 Football players need to memorize plays.
 It might not be “cool” to stay home and study, but when it comes to game day, the players who do things correctly are the ones looked up to.